-In the following, the performance of the optimization method is verified through both numerical simulation and experimental test, where a CV-QKD system with GG02 protocol is implemented to present the optimization results experimentally.
+In the following, the performance of the optimization method is verified through a numerical simulation and experimental test, where a CV-QKD system with the GG02 protocol is implemented to present the optimization results experimentally.

-\subsection{Numerical Simulation}
+\subsection{Numerical simulation}